|Trip Duration:||14 days|

 Mount Everest is surrounded by a number of substantial peaks, including Lhotse, (27,940 feet/8,516 meters); Nuptse, (25,771 feet/7,855 meters); and Changtobse, (24,870 feet/7,580 meters).

-The “Everest Base Camp trek” is a classic trek which follows in the footsteps of Hillary & Tenzing and ends with an ascent of Kala Pathar for superb views of Everest.
+The “Everest Base Camp Trek” is a classic trek which follows in the footsteps of Hillary & Tenzing and ends with an ascent of Kala Pattar for superb views of Everest.
 Before reaching the Everest Base camp, the trail follows the Khumbu Glacier with huge ice pinnacles soaring to an unbelievable height.

 Day 01: Kathmandu to Lukla (2830m.) to Phakding (2,652m.)